Olton: History

 Olton means 'old town' and is the site of the manor of Ulverlei from where Solihull was founded.
 Ulverlei has been translated to mean Wulfhere's clearing or meadow.
 Wulfhere was the first Christian king of all of Mercia, from the end of the 650s until 675.
 Wulfhere's father, Penda, was killed in 655 fighting against Oswiu of Northumbria.
 Penda's son Peada became king under Oswiu's overlordship, but was murdered a year later.
 Wulfhere came to the throne when Mercian nobles organised a revolt against Northumbrian rule in 658, and drove out Oswiu's governors.
 As he was a youth, Wulfhere had been kept in hiding until he came of age.

 After the absorption of Mercia into the rest of England, Ulverlei became the property of the Earls of Mercia, who if not descendants of the royal house were their successors.
-The first of these was Leofric, husband of Godiva, heroine of the Coventry legend, and the earldom descended through his son Ælfgar to Edwin, his grandson, who was in possession at the time of the Norman conquest.
+The first of these was Leofric, husband of Godiva, heroine of the Coventry legend, and the earldom descended through his son Ælfgar to Edwin, his grandson, who was in possession at the time of the Norman Conquest.
 Perhaps, because of the royal connection, William I granted the lands to Christina, who was granddaughter of King Edmund Ironside.

-The Domesday Book records Ulverlei as part of the lands of Christina, sister of Edgar the Ætheling, the last male of the house of Cerdic of Wessex, the original ruling dynasty of England.
+The Domesday Book of 1086 records Ulverlei as part of the lands of Christina, sister of Edgar the Ætheling, the last male of the house of Cerdic of Wessex, the original ruling dynasty of England.
 It states, "In Coleshill Hundred Christina holds 8 hides in Ulverlei from the King.
 Land for 20 ploughs.
 In lordship 1; 3 slaves.
 22 villagers with a priest and 4 smallholders have 7 ploughs.
 Meadow, 12 acres; woodland 4 leagues long and 1/2 league wide; when exploited, value 12s.
 The value was £10; now £4.
 Earl Edwin held it."

 Shortly after the Domesday Book was compiled in 1086, Christina "took the veil" entering the nunnery of Romsey Abbey in Hampshire.
-Her lands were granted to Ralph de Limesy whose family held Ulverlei until his great grand daughter married Hugh de Odingsells, whose family were thought to be of Flemish origin.
+Her lands were granted to Ralph de Limesy whose family held Ulverlei until his great-granddaughter married Hugh de Odingsells, whose family were thought to be of Flemish origin.
 William De Odingsells succeeded his father in 1238 and it was in his time that the new village of Solihull began to develop.